Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 ## Supplementary

+<div id="thi"></div>

 ### THI file

-<div id="thi"></div>

-THI file is broadly used in EPicker workflow.
+THI files are broadly used in EPicker workflow.
 All THI files are in a general format like this:
 >[Header]
 >
 >content
 >
 >[End]

 The header declares what kind of content is stored in a THI file.
-Each line should be a particle coordinate, a path to an mrc file or an endpoint of a piece of filament.
+Each line should be a coordinate of a particle, a path to an mrc file or an endpoint of a piece of filament.
 Examples of all types of THI file are shown below.

 **THI file of particles.** X, Y and Value stand for center coordinates and confidence(score of the particle).